adamhatton/quizle-drf-api/README.md

 ### User Stories

 The API and database was designed to meet the needs of the user stories within the Quizle front end project.
-These can be seen in front end repository, here: TO INPUT
+These can be seen in front end repository, here: https://github.com/adamhatton/quizle#epics-and-user-stories

 ### Database Schema

 The database was built using the Django Rest Framework and makes use of Django models, serializers, and views.
-A diagram of the Data Scheme can be seen below:
+A diagram of the Data Schema can be seen below:

 ![database schema screenshot](docs/screenshots/database-schema.jpg)